Gigaspaces/solution-hub/flights_delay/Readme.md

 ### Preparing the Data Files

-In order to use the Flight Delay prediction model, you need to feed data to InsightEdge and then query it to create the predictions.
-This data is contained in the following files that need to be downloaded and extracted.
+Using the Flight Delay prediction model requires feeding data to InsightEdge and then querying it to create the predictions.
+This data is contained in the following files that must be downloaded and extracted.

 1. Download the following two  files from AWS:
    ```sh